PolaX3/fusion-deployer/README.md

 The author **cannot** provide detailed technical support on this project nor can the safety of your equipment be guaranteed.

-This alternative firmware does not guarantee the ability to use in online events, user discretion is advised.
+This alternative firmware does not guarantee the ability to use in online events, especially in enhanced PIUIO mode.
+User discretion is advised.

 Please take the necessary precautions and do not work on equipment you are not the direct owner of.

-GitHub issues related to troubleshooting the process will be closed and ignored.
+GitHub issues related to troubleshooting process will be closed and ignored.

 # How to setup the flash drive